Abirpothi

 Henri Matisse

-Henri Emile Benoit Matisse was a French visual artist, known for both his use of colour and his fluid and original draughtsmanship.
-He was a draughtsman, printmaker, and sculptor, but is known primarily as a painter.
-A key pioneer in contemporary art, Matisse became known for his mastery of the expressive language of colour and drawing, which was demonstrated in a body of work spanning more than 50 years.
-Matisse, who is renowned for his use of colour and his fluid, distinctive drawing style, became interested in painting relatively late in life and established himself as the main figurehead of Fauvism, the first avant-garde movement at the start of the 20th century.
+Henri Matisse, renowned for his distinctive drawing style, became interested in painting relatively late in life and established himself as the main figurehead of Fauvism, the first avant-garde movement at the start of the 20th century.
 Later, he created massive ornamental art that was groundbreaking in how it depicted the human form and how it used colour to convey ideas.
 His extensive body of work culminated in a highly innovative series of paper cut-out paintings that established him alongside Picasso as one of the foremost 20th-century artists.

 Henri Matisse was born on 31st December 1869.
 He was trained as a lawyer but changed his major to painting due to illness.
 He studied at the Academie Julian in Paris in 1891 under the guidance of Gustave Moreau and William-Adolphe Bouguereau.
 In the early years of his work, Matisse concentrated on painting traditional still lifes and landscapes.
-Matisse\’s style evolved once he met the Australian artist John Peter Russell.
-He began to create art that was influenced by the Impressionist movement and also showed admiration for Cezanne\’s creations.
+His style evolved once he met the Australian artist John Peter Russell.
+He began to create art that was influenced by the Impressionist movement and also showed admiration for Cezanne’s creations.
 With the development of his technique, Matisse started utilising bold colours and lost some of the realistic elements of Impressionism.

-11 lesser-known facts about Henri Matisse
+11 Lesser-Known Facts About Henri Matisse

 2. He was the first painter to create large-scale cut paper collages, which he termed as “Painting with Scissors”.